propelorm/Propel2/documentation/cookbook/using-mssql-server.markdown

 ### pdo_mssql ###

 When built against MS SQL Server dblib the driver will be called `pdo_mssql`.
-It is not recommeneded to use the `pdo_mssql` driver because it strips blobs of single quotes when retreiving from the database and will not return blobs or clobs longer that 8192 characters.
+It is not recommended to use the `pdo_mssql` driver because it strips blobs of single quotes when retrieving from the database and will not return blobs or clobs longer that 8192 characters.
 The dsn differs from `pdo_sybase` in that it uses a comma between the server and port number instead of a colon and mssql instead of sybase for the driver name.

 Sample dsn's for `pdo_mssql`: